Women in the Civilian Pilot Training Program and Civil Air Patrol: civilian pilots at College Park during WWII

 Women civilian pilots

-Maryland and, in particular, Prince George’s County was a hub of aviation at that time with eleven active general aviation airports.
+Maryland and, in particular, Prince George’s County was a hub of aviation during the late 1930s and early 1940s with eleven active general aviation airports.
 College Park Airport played a considerable and significant role in women’s entry into flight.

-Katheryn “Kit” Munson, Marian Bond, and Marie Schwarz Essex, whose stories have recently been uncovered in our collections, are some of the women who took advantage of these programs to gain new skills and freedoms and meet like-minded women.
+Katheryn “Kit” Munson, Marian Bond, and Marie Schwarz Essex, whose stories were recently uncovered in our collections, are some of the women who took advantage of these programs to gain new skills and freedoms and meet like-minded women.

 Civilian Pilot Training Program (CPTP)